Aaron Hernandez Blows Kisses To Daughter Avielle In Court, Twitter Reacts To Heartbreaking Moment

 — Ted Daniel (@tvnewzted) April 12, 2017

-Hernandez’ interaction with his daughter, who was two-and-a-half years old when her father was sentenced to life in prison for the murder of Odin Lloyd, quickly became a topic of conversation for trial watchers.
+Hernandez’s interaction with his daughter, who was 2 and a half years old when her father was sentenced to life in prison for the murder of Odin Lloyd, quickly became a topic of conversation for trial watchers.

 Many expressed their opinions on Twitter, questioning whether or not the child should have been in court with her mother, Shayanna (Jenkins) Hernandez.